 “I’ll pass it on.”

 In 1997, I landed a job as a copy editor at the Columbus Ledger-Enquirer.
 But that meant giving up Bo Hunter and my column writing.
 Copy editors don’t write columns, you know.
 Until 1998, that is.
 That’s when my editor let me fill in for a columnist who went on a two-week vacation.
-I’ve been writing a weekly column there ever since.
+I would go on to write that weekly column for the next 25 years.

 In 2011, when I hit the age of 40, the newspaper business had severely contracted across the nation.
 You were either unemployed or very employed, and I had gotten very employed.
 I was burned out.
 Then a job opening caught my eye: Director of Communications at The Fuller Center for Housing back in Americus.
 It involved everything from media relations (I know them folks!) to photography to social media to website work and more.
 It would be quite the change and I wasn’t sure I was ready for it.
 Then, in my interview, Fuller Center President David Snell said, “What we really want is someone to tell our story.
 When people find out what we do, they tend to like us.”
 (I’d later learn how true that is.)